cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 - **GradientBoostingRegressor**: Offers flexibility in optimizing different loss functions, beneficial for improving the accuracy of predictions.
 - **RandomForestRegressor**: An ensemble method that can improve prediction accuracy and robustness by averaging multiple decision trees, reducing the risk of overfitting.

+##### Reasoning:
+- I chose to go with these models due to the data timeframe being less than 3 months.
 ---
 # Findings pt.1
 ## Exploration of Sales Performance: